Coelancanth/LORE-LLM/docs/LORE-LLM_Handbook.md

    ```

 3. **First-day checklist**
-   - Read `docs/backlog.md` for the latest feature status.
+   - Read `docs/backlog.md` for the latest feature status and `docs/roadmap.md` for strategic context.
    - Skim JSON schemas in `docs/schemas/` to understand artifact contracts.
    - Optional: run `extract`, `crawl-wiki`, and `cluster` on a sample project (see §5).